andy-graybeal/andy-graybeal.github.io/_portfolio/open_source_coop.md

 ## Implementation and User Adoption

 I introduced changes incrementally while keeping the organization’s active systems available.
-User training was part of the implementation process, particularly when moving staff from Windows to Linux, introducing LibreOffice, providing remote access through X2Go, and later migrating services to Google Workspace.
+User training was part of the implementation process, particularly when moving staff from Windows to Linux, migrating productivity work from Microsoft Office to LibreOffice, providing remote access through X2Go, and later migrating services to Google Workspace.
+The office-suite transition also required converting hundreds of the organization’s existing documents and spreadsheets into formats that could be maintained in LibreOffice.

 Many of the organization’s administrative and operational workflows originally relied on pen-and-paper records or spreadsheets.
 Digital files were scattered across individual computers in different offices, often with separate versions of the same material and no centralized backup.
 I helped consolidate these files into centrally managed storage, digitize paper-based processes, and move selected spreadsheet-based workflows into database-backed applications.
 This provided more consistent access to shared information and brought important organizational data into the managed backup system.